 Planning and preparation for the expedition began in 2001 and in January 2002 an agreement was signed between Australia and Germany for joint funding.

 Members of the German–Australian program have spent the past week on final preparations before heading south.
 The team of 35 includes geologists, geophysicists, helicopter and fixed-wing pilots and engineers, field guides and a medical doctor.

 A key feature of the program will be the use of a fixed-wing aircraft from Canada.
 The Twin Otter is a high wing, twin engine, turbo prop aircraft noted for its short take off and landing performance and is well suited for polar work with the capability to land on snow and ice on skis.

-This versatile aircraft has been flown from Canada to Davis Station, a journey of more than 20,000 kms taking 13 days.
+This versatile aircraft has been flown from Canada to Davis station, a journey of more than 20,000km taking 13 days.

 It will be used primarily for transporting expeditioners and cargo from Davis station to the Prince Charles Mountains and for aerial survey work.

 Two Squirrel helicopters also will be used to support geological field parties.

 A forward party left Mawson station last month on a four-week trip to haul food, fuel and equipment to establish a base camp at Mt Cresswell in the Prince Charles Mountain region in readiness for the arrival of the main party.